mwhelan/Specify/readme.md

 ## Overview of Features
 * Tests use a context-specification style, with a class per scenario.
 * SUT factory with pluggable automocking or Ioc containers.
+There is transparent built-in support for [NSubstitute](http://nsubstitute.github.io/), [Moq](https://github.com/Moq/moq4), and [FakeItEasy](http://fakeiteasy.github.io/).
 * Tests can be resolved from your IoC container.
-Or use the built-in TinyIoc container.
+There is built-in support for the [Autofac](http://autofac.org/) container.
 * BDDfy Reports are produced for all of your test types

 ## Context-Specification Style